sin5678/inav_cn_wiki/iNavFlight-Missions.md

 ### Configuration

 Prior to use, it is advisable to configure the 3DR radio to meet local regulations for unlicensed use and to optimise the air speed for maximum range.
-This can be done either through a [graphical user interface](http://vps.oborne.me/3drradioconfig.zip) or a serial terminal interface using tools such as picocom / screen / putty.
+This can be done either through a [graphical user interface](http://vps.oborne.me/3drradioconfig.zip) or a serial terminal interface using tools such as `picocom` / `screen` / `putty`.
 For the following discussion, the serial AT command set is used.

 * If you use the modified MSP aware firmware, then you can enable MSP framing:
 ````